 Secondary students may not use tobacco products on the High Plains Technology Center's property.
-Possession of tobacco or tobacco related products by high school students is prohibited at school or school sponsored activities.
+Possession of tobacco or tobacco related products by high secondary students is prohibited at school or school sponsored activities.
 Possession of any tobacco products is a misdemeanor and may be reported to law enforcement (21 O.S. §21-1241; S.L.O.
 827, 828).
-Adults may smoke in the designated area.
+Adults may smoke in the designated area located at the ITC building.